 Data by itself is useless unless you organize it.
 You can learn about your customers’ age, location, occupation, gender, income level, interests, or any other demographic factoids, but until you can bring all that together into a cohesive profile, you won’t be able to act on it effectively - that’s what a buyer persona does.

 A buyer persona is a fleshed-out, detailed, and actionable picture of who your customer is.
 A majority of the most successful businesses in the world have gotten that way through a customer-focused mission.
-It is widely accepted that the best starting point to solving most problems is “what does the customer want and what would they like to see?”.
+It is widely accepted that the best starting point to solving most problems is “What does the customer want and what would they like to see?”.

 Unless you only sell a very niche product, chances are that you’ll be dealing with multiple buyer personas.
 Figuring out who these are is crucial to your business - it will help you focus your efforts across your entire organization.